ninarock/cordova-plugin-play-games-services/README.md

 # Cordova Plugin For Play Games Services

-Cordova Plugin For Google Play Games Services (Fork of [ptgamr/cordova-google-play-game](https://github.com/ptgamr/cordova-plugin-play-games-services))
+Cordova Plugin For Google Play Games Services (Fork from [artberri/cordova-plugin-play-games-services](https://github.com/artberri/cordova-plugin-play-games-services))

-Modified to include the new Google Play Services (GoogleApiAvailability) and new methods for Leaderboards and Achievements.
+Modified to include the new version of Google Play Services.

 **Before you start:**